rickragv/object-detection-libraries/tensorflow_object_detection_api/README.md

 https://hub.docker.com/repository/docker/rickragvdocker/tensorflow-object-detection-gpu

-Tensorflow API requires Tfrecord formats to train there API, so you have to create seperate train and test tfrecords and configure the path in config
+Tensorflow API requires Tfrecord formats to train there API, so you have to create seperate train and test tfrecords and configure the path in config.
+Tensorflow required following files.
+- Tfrecords of data with annotations
+- pipeline.config of arch
+- label-map

 ```sh
 docker run --runtime=nvidia \